Mizakson/javascript_dsa/module_2/README.md

 2nd module in FreeCodeCamp JavaScript DSA Certification.

-This directory will have notes and examples of the new features added to JavaScript from the ES6 update.
+This directory has notes and examples of the new features added to JavaScript from the ES6 update.

 Best,